What if you fear your writing isn’t good enough?

 Words of Wisdom

-I was delighted, recently, to hear a wonderful interview with author Ann Pratchett, who shared a tip about her own writing.
+I was delighted, recently, to hear a wonderful interview with author Ann Patchett, who shared a tip about her own writing.
 When asked about how she deals with self-doubt, this is what she said:

 ‘I have the ability to forgive myself.
 I think it’s the most important thing for writers.
 The story that you imagine in your mind, no matter what your level, what is in your head and what is on paper, bear no resemblance to one another.
 Never, ever will they meet.
 And what is in my head is so beautiful, so moving, so important, but I cannot get what is in my head on paper.
 No-one can… You have to say, this is the best I could do today.
 And I forgive myself.